Hazel Green Academy Historic Buildings

 Today, Wolfe County continues to embrace its natural resources and outdoor recreation opportunities, while also diversifying its economy.
 The county's history, marked by Native American heritage, pioneer settlement, timber industry, and tourism development, has shaped its unique identity and contributed to its ongoing growth and prosperity.

-This timeline provides a concise overview of the key events in the history of Wolfe County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wolfe County, Kentucky.

 • 1795: Wolfe County was established on March 5.